--szffl <file> Read a list of full resolution PFS file names in the file named file.
+''' -szffl <file> Read a list of full resolution PFS file names in the file named file.
 The files in the list are read and the full resolution PFS data (SZF) are used to replace the 25-km/12.5-km beam data.
-This option is intended for research activities.
-The beam data ( $\sigma_0$ values, incidence and azimuth angles) which are read from the BUFR or PFS level 1b input file, are replaced by average values of the data from the full resolution file which are located within a certain radius (typically 20 kilometers) from the WVC location.
+This option is intended to produce a coastal wind product.
+The beam data (\sigma^0 values, incidence and azimuth angles) which are read from the BUFR or PFS level 1b input file, are replaced by average values of the data from the full resolution file which are located within a certain radius (typically 10 to 20 kilometers) from the WVC location.
+See section 3.5.3 for more information. '''